Fence Installer Geronimo

 How do you work with an HOA for fence installation?

-Before starting, review your HOA’s bylaws or architectural guidelines.
+It’s important to read your HOA rules and architectural standards before beginning.
 Many associations require submitting a formal application, including fence designs, materials, and property sketches, for approval.

 Stay in touch with your HOA and follow their process to prevent fines or redoing the project.